-The Strategic Environmental Assessment of Wave energy technologies (SEAWave) project aims to address long term environmental concerns around the development of the marine renewable industry’s emerging technology.
+The Strategic Environmental Assessment of Wave energy technologies (SEAWave) project aims to address long term environmental concerns around the development of the marine renewable industry’s emerging technology, through targeted environmental monitoring campaigns before and after wave energy deployments and through strategic stakeholder consultation and engagement.

 Monitoring campaigns will be developed through a gap analysis approach but are expected to involve the use of non-destructive towed underwater video systems (TUVS) and baited remote underwater video systems (BRUVS) to analyse habitat composition and species assemblages around the deployment locations.
 Marine acoustic sensors will be used to assess fish distribution and abundance near the devices and gain an understanding of fish attraction to infrastructure.